Turmoil in Sri Lanka as ex-president Rajapaksa sworn in as PM

 In early September, Rajapaksa had led thousands of opposition demonstrators who blocked a main road in Colombo in protest at economic hardship and the delaying of provincial polls.

-Reporting by Shihar Aneez and Ranga Sirilal; Editing by Robin Pomeroy and Alex Richardson
+Reporting by Shihar Aneez and Ranga Sirilal; Editing by Sanjeev Miglani, Alex Richardson and Toby Chopra